ArtofBugs/Nonograms/README.md

 ***************

-You could also test other .non files from mikix's repository by running
+If you wanted, you could also solve .non puzzles from mikix's repository by running

 `cd ..`